 - In this exercise, the vehicle must travel at least 20 MPH.
 The radar gun, not the vehicle speedometer, is the official measurement device, so judges must watch the signal of the radar gun operator.
-The vehicle must reach this speed before entering, or while in the exercise.
+The vehicle must reach this speed before entering the barrels, or while in the exercise.
 Judges should be careful to stand away from the barrels.
-Use of turn signal not required. - The penalty assessed for each transmission shift into reverse is 5 points. - If the driver fails to enter the obstacle through the entrance cones, enters the obstacle out of order, fails to drive between the cones in the manner required, or in any other way fails to complete the obstacle as designed mark it as 'did not complete obstacle as designed' on the score sheet.
+Use of turn signal not required. - The penalty assessed for each transmission shift into reverse is 5 points. - If the driver fails to enter the obstacle through the entrance barrels, enters the obstacle out of order, fails to drive between the barrels in the manner required, or in any other way fails to complete the obstacle as designed mark it as 'did not complete obstacle as designed' on the score sheet.

 - Your responsibility extends from the completion of the previous exercise to the completion of the exercise you are judging. - Make sure to record the driver # and vehicle # on every score sheet you hand in to the score runners. - Note the location of the 'judge's position' on the score sheets.
-These are preferred locations for viewing the exercise, without interfering with the contestant's ability to perform the exercise. - A cone is "hit" when any portion of the vehicle comes in contact with the cone or its base.
+These are preferred locations for viewing the exercise, without interfering with the contestant's ability to perform the exercise. - A barrel is "hit" when any portion of the vehicle comes in contact with the cone or its base.
 This includes the tires, body, and bumpers.
-A cone does not have to be knocked over to be "hit". - Cones can only be 'hit' once.
-If a contestant reverses and hits the same cone, they are only to be penalized for the first time they hit it (they may still lose points for unnecessary reversing!). - Judges must reset the cones, or the curb, after they have been touched or hit.
-Do not reset the cones until after the vehicle clears the skills test.
-If a cone is being dragged, try to get the operator's and the on board judge's attention so that the vehicle can be stopped and the cone removed. - If a dragged cone hits other cones before the vehicle is stopped, the judge must determine if the cone that was hit by the dragged cone would have been hit by the vehicle if the cone was not being dragged.
-Judges should use their best judgment, and be consistent. - The key to a fair course is that the same skill tests are the same for all operators. - It is permissible for the operator to stop on the course.
+A barrel does not have to be knocked over to be "hit". - Judges must reset the barrels, or the curb, after they have been touched or hit.
+Do not reset the barrels until after the vehicle clears the skills test. - The key to a fair course is that the same skill tests are the same for all operators. - It is permissible for the operator to stop on the course.
 Penalty points will not be assessed for a stop, only for transmission shifts into reverse that are not required by the skill test. - Be careful that you do not unintentionally give the contestant's guidance through any means, including hand signals.
 You are not directing the contestants, you are scoring them.
 Keep your hand on the clipboard, or in your pockets!
-Similarly, spectators are not permitted to follow vehicles as they progress through the course. - Note that different cones have different point values at the various exercises.
+Similarly, spectators are not permitted to follow vehicles as they progress through the course. - Note that different barrels have different point values at the various exercises.
 Review the score sheets ahead of time.
-Sometimes it may be better for the contestant to take a five (5) point penalty for backing up than it is to hit a 25-point cone. - If for any reason the bus must stop due to matters outside the control of the driver (obstruction on course, mechanical breakdown, or something similar) on course judges should signal this to the driver of the vehicle affected.
-This may occur due to a cone left in the path of the vehicle due to a previous contestant that must be reset, or your bus may be dragging a hit cone behind it.
+Sometimes it may be better for the contestant to take a five (5) point penalty for backing up than it is to hit a 25-point barrel. - If for any reason the bus must stop due to matters outside the control of the driver (obstruction on course, mechanical breakdown, or something similar) on course judges should signal this to the driver of the vehicle affected.
+This may occur due to a barrel left in the path of the vehicle due to a previous contestant that must be reset, or your bus may be dragging a hit barrel behind it.
 Judges will signal a stop by holding both hands towards the driver, palms outward.
 Judges will signal that it is safe to resume by tapping on the side of the vehicle.